celest-dev/website/docs/functions/http-requests.md

 # Using HTTP calls

-If you'd like to use your Celest Functions outside of your Flutter/Dart app, you still can!
+If you'd like to use your Celest Functions outside of your Flutter app, you still can!
 Celest Functions are exposed as HTTP endpoints which can be called via any HTTP client from any programming language or toolchain.

 ## Celest's HTTP conventions